 9. Risks and how we keep your personal data secure

-9.2 For this reason, ZENB is committed to protecting your personal data from loss, theft and misuse.
+9.1 We are committed to protecting your personal data from loss, theft and misuse.
 We take all reasonable precautions to safeguard the confidentiality of your personal data, including through use of appropriate organisational and technical measures.

-9.3 In the course of provision of your personal data to us, your personal data may be transferred over the internet.
+9.2 In the course of provision of your personal data to us, your personal data may be transferred over the internet.
 Although we make every effort to protect the personal data which you provide to us, the transmission of information over the internet is not completely secure.
 As such, you acknowledge and accept that we cannot guarantee the security of your personal data transmitted to our Website and that any such transmission is at your own risk.
 Once we have received your personal data, we will use strict procedures and security features to prevent unauthorised access to it.

-9.5 Where we have given you (or where you have chosen) a password which enables you to access your online account, you are responsible for keeping this password confidential.
+9.4 Where we have given you (or where you have chosen) a password which enables you to access your online account, you are responsible for keeping this password confidential.
 We ask you not to share a password with anyone.

 10. Links to other websites